Geometrical or pictorial?

-Maybe you prefer to start with geometrical designs.
-These can be extremely simple and may be less intimidating for those who have never embarked on canvaswork before.
-Type ‘cross’ or ‘pattern’ or ‘geometrical design’ into the GALLERY Search Box to see what other parishes have created.
+Geometrical designs can be extremely simple and may be less intimidating for those who have never embarked on canvaswork before.

 Consider the design below.
 It features a central motif, a border and corner motifs.
 Note how the border design begins at the centre of the sides, while the corner motifs save the complication of trying to make the border design meet up satisfactorily.